LeanerCloud/AutoSpotting/CUSTOM_BUILDS.md

 You can also invoke the container entrypoint directly using
     `docker-compose run autospotting`

-This also accepts all the autospotting command-line arguments, including `-help` which explains all the available options.
+This also accepts all the AutoSpotting command-line arguments, including `-help` which explains all the available options.

 Pre-built Docker images for the latest builds are also available on Dockerhub at